100 Days of Rejection Challenge: overcome your fear of rejection

 Overcoming rejection – Strategy #5: Before you ask for something, mention the doubt that they are having (to acknowledge their viewpoint and to gain trust)

-Jia Jiang learned that “I also learned that I can actually say certain things and maximize my chance to get a yes.”
-This is about optimizing what you do to get a better return.
+Jia said, “I also learned that I can actually say certain things and maximize my chance to get a yes.”
+This is about optimizing your actions to get a better return.

-He went to a Starbucks, and asked the manager if he could become a Starbucks greeter.
-The manager wasn’t sure about this, but Jiang asked, “is that weird?”
-And the manager say, yes a little bit weird.
-Jang talks about how as soon as he said that his whole demeanour change.
+He went to a Starbucks and asked the manager if he could become a Starbucks greeter.
+The manager wasn’t sure about this, but Jia asked, “is that weird?”
+And the manager say, yes, a little bit weird.
+Jia talks about how the manager’s demeanor changed as soon as he said that.

-So, he was allowed to be a Starbucks reader for the next hour.
-And Jiang reflected that he could do this because he mentioned, “is that weird?” – “I mentioned the doubt that he was having.
-And because I mentioned, “is that weird?”, That means I wasn’t weird.”
+So, he was allowed to be a Starbucks greeter for the next hour.
+Jia reflected that he could do this because he mentioned, “Is that weird?
+“I mentioned his doubt.
+And because I mentioned, “Is that weird?”
+That means I wasn’t weird.

-Jang noticed that over and over again he would have this experience that if you mention some doubt that people might have, before he asked the question, he gained their trust.
+Jang noticed that he repeatedly had this experience where if he mentioned some doubt that people might have before he asked the question, he gained their trust.

-As a result, he optimizes his chance that people would say yes to them.
+As a result, he optimizes the chance that people would say yes to them.

 Here’s the video with the Starbucks Greeter:

-He wanted to teach a college class so he knocked on a few professors’ doors and asked if he could teach their class.
-And he got rejected.
+He wanted to teach a college class, so he knocked on a few professors’ doors and asked if he could teach their class.
+He was rejected.

-The strategy he used just keep asking.
+The strategy he used was to keep asking.
 On the third try, the professor was very impressed.

-Jia Jiang used a strategy of being prepared: he came in with his lesson ready and a PowerPoint prepared.
-The professor said yes, come back in two months and I’ll fit you into my curriculum.
+Jia used a strategy of being prepared: he came in with his lesson ready and a PowerPoint prepared.
+The professor said yes, come back in two months, and I’ll fit you into my curriculum.

-This was a pivotal moment: Jang thought that he would have to accomplish all these things you have to be, great entrepreneur or get a to teach, but no, he just had to ask for what he wanted…
+This was a pivotal moment: Jia thought he would have to accomplish great things to be an entrepreneur or teacher, but no, he just had to ask for what he wanted.

 Here’s the video about teaching a college class.

-Overcoming Rejection – Tinkering aha moment #2: Embrace your obstacle instead of running away from it, and it can become your gift.
+Overcoming Rejection – Tinkering aha moment #2: Embrace your obstacle instead of running away from it.
+It can become your gift.

 He gives examples of Martin Luther King Jr., Mahatma Gandhi, and even Jesus Christ – these people did not let rejection define them.

-Jia Jiang talks about how rejection was the biggest demon in his life.
-It was the worst thing in his life.
+Jia talks about how rejection was the biggest demon in his life.
+It was the worst thing.

-But, he started embracing it, and he turned it into the biggest gift in his life.
+But he started embracing it, turning it into the most significant gift in his life.

 He didn’t ask to have that negative experience, but he owned it and took responsibility for growing from it.